-3 class hours, 3 credits.
 A study of painting, sculpture, and architecture from prehistoric times to the present.
 Fundamental concepts of art analysis will also be introduced.
-Prerequisite: HUMN 201 or HUMN 202.
-SUNY-GER: Humanities, The Arts.

 HUMN 401 Studio Drawing and Painting

 3 class hours, 1 studio hour, 3 credits.

 Two class hours a week introduce basic techniques of drawing and painting, two classes weekly of lecture and discussion on the visual elements and major styles in art history.
 No previous art experience is necessary.